grafana/grafana/docs/sources/http_api/datasource_permissions.md

 - **403** - Access denied
 - **404** - Datasource not found

-## Disable permissions for a datasource
+## Disable permissions for a data source

 `POST /api/datasources/:id/disable-permissions`

-Disables permissions for the datasource with the given `id`.
-All existing permissions will be removed and anyone will be able to query the datasource.
+Disables permissions for the data source with the given `id`.
+All existing permissions will be removed and anyone will be able to query the data source.

 **Example request**: